 The days after your artificial grass has been installed

 The good news is that artificial grass requires minimal ongoing maintenance.
 No mowing, weeding or fertilising!
 You may find over time that light debris lands on the surface (such as leaves) which can degrade the appearance of your lawn.
-A light once-over with a plastic rake is the best way to remove surface debris, alternatively a leaf blowing does a fantastic job in probably half the time.
+A light once-over with a stiff brush, find a good brush here, is the best way to remove surface debris, alternatively a leaf blower does a fantastic job in probably half the time.
+Find here.

 Rain will also assist with removing any dust which may land during periods of heavy wind.

 Common household fabric softeners can be used to assist with static build up and help to maintain the appearance of the artificial grass.

 It is recommended that any organic matter which has fallen onto the surface of the artificial grass is removed regularly.
 Whilst weeds won’t grow in your artificial grass, organic matter can play hosts to weeds if left unattended.
 These should be picked off the surface as soon as seen, before they get properly established.